The Rossini Ring, 20 carat gold, oriental pearl, diamonds, 1988

 PHOTOGRAPHY: JOHN JOHNSEN

-Pinocchio, black coral, 20 carat gold, raw opal, diamonds, sapphire, oriental pearl, 1993
+Pinocchio, black coral, 20 karat gold, raw opal, diamonds, sapphire, oriental pearl, 1993

-Pendant, 20 carat gold, face cut in opal, diamonds baroque pearl, 1981
+Pendant, 20 karat gold, face cut in opal, diamonds baroque pearl, 1981

-Sort Pinocchio, 20 carat gold, face cut in polished black coral, raw diamond, 1999
+Pendant, 20 karat gold, face cut in polished black coral, raw diamond, 1999

 Following her coronation, HM the Queen commissions a tiara.
 Wanting to portray a summer meadow swaying in the breeze, in 1976 Griegst dreams up a piece unlike any traditional tiara.
 The short-lived beauty of the poppy is frozen in time but executed with such lightness and animation that it almost vibrates.
 Cut moonstone is caught mid-dewdrop, a black opal beetle perches on a petal and a crystal spider stretches its legs between the delicate 21 carat gold stems, sewn on with needle and gold thread.
 Between the poppy leaves, diamonds and oriental pearl pistils emerge.
 With its amber pendants, it is a modern tribute to the Nordic heritage, harnessing an elegant renaissance spirit.